Search engine optimization (SEO) gives your company a unique opportunity to reach potential customers that could not have been reached otherwise.

 External Link Building

-External links are considered a vital SEO component, and in most cases, the most effective form of link building.
+External links are considered a vital component of SEO, and in most cases, the most effective form of link building.

 They help to improve the link popularity of your site or blog and can increase its search engine rankings.